 Grounds cited

-As in previous years, discrimination on the grounds of physical disability and mental disability were the most commonly cited in complaints opened in 2021-22.
-Notably, the percentage of complaints made on the ground of religious belief increased 11% from the previous fiscal year, as the majority of vaccine-related complaints were made on that ground.
+As in previous years, discrimination on the grounds of physical disability and mental disability were the most commonly cited in complaints opened in 2023-24.

-This table provides information on the number of ground and areas cited in the 1,040 new complaint files opened in 2021-22.
+This table provides information on the number of grounds and areas cited in the 1,047 new complaint files opened in 2023-24.
 Each complaint may cite more than one ground and area.
 Percentages have been rounded.

 Complaints by ground and independent areas* | |||